Skip To Main Content

 • Readiness Skills

-CGP 1-8
+1-8 Grade

 • Advanced academic achievement measured by District or state assessments in both English Language Arts and Mathematics

-• Recent Report Card, if available.
+• Recent Report Card

 • Strong teacher recommendation as indicated by a teacher completing and submitting a gifted characteristic profile.
 This information is confidential and should be submitted directly to the Gifted Department using the CGP Teacher Recommendation.
 Other factors may be considered, such as principal recommendations or other impact factors.